0xRepox/tipmyst/README.md

 ## 🙏 Acknowledgments

-- **Zama Team** - For the incredible FHEVM technology and bounty program
+- **Zama Team** - For the incredible FHEVM technology and Builder program
 - **Ethereum Foundation** - For the blockchain infrastructure
 - **fhevmjs Contributors** - For the JavaScript library
 - **Web3 Community** - For continuous innovation